 He was right of course, her brother could never be wrong after all, but Leah couldn't help that her default was bitchiness, especially when it came to him.

 As Logan left, Leah slowly pulled her cell out of her back pocket.
 Her mom wouldn't even be there for about another forty-five minutes.
 She could be home by then, even if she walked slowly and took the long way.
 She grumbled as she collected her things and left the classroom.
 Within minutes the whole school was like a ghost town as clubs got out and teachers left.
 Leah was the only loser who was still wandering around a vacant school.

 Even though she was determined to be in a bad mood she really loved walking alone in the empty halls.
 During the day the halls were completely coated in students, you couldn't even get by them half the time.
-But when the halls were empty and she could hear the sound of her footfalls echoing off the walls, it was empowering.
-It reminded her of walking in the woods in the dark; there was that sense of uncertainty and potential and possibly just a hint of eeriness.
-She loved it.
+But now they were empty, her footfalls echoing off the walls.
+It reminded her of the woods in the dark; there was that sense of uncertainty and potential and possibly just a hint of eeriness.
+She loved it

 Leah listened to the clapping her shoes made on the tile floors as she walked down yet another empty hall.
-As she passed by the chemistry classroom door a low scuffling sound caught her attention.
-She paused and then took a few steps backward when she heard the noise again.
+As she passed by the chemistry classroom, a low scuffling sound caught her attention.
+She paused and took a few steps backward when she heard the noise again.